 Drivers are asked to pull over to stop to look at something, but not all do, some stop and hold up all traffic behind them.
 Wildlife crossing the road has the same effect.
 Delays are inevitable.
 However, there’s much to see, literally wherever you pause – the best advice is to be patient and courteous and enjoy every chance to look around.
 Early morning or late evening in daylight are the best times to beat the crowds.

 For a minimal cost, the park’s Self-Guide Auto Tour booklet is worth picking up at the start of the loop, or online.
+And now you can get the Cades Cove App, for the Cove in the palm of your hand.

 To get to the area from Gatlinburg, enter Great Smoky Mountains National Park and at Sugarlands Visitor Center take Little River Road.
 This is a winding road and beautifully scenic in its own right.
 During fall the colors are exceptional.
 This goes for approximately 25 miles, and becomes Laurel Creek Road, which ends at Cades Cove.